silentbicycle/ff/README.md

 Searching for "aeiou" will print any paths that match the RE `.*a.*e.*i.*o.*u.*`.

-By default, `ff` searches recursively from your home directory, but its search root can be set with the `-r` option.
+By default, `ff` searches recursively from the current directory, but its search root can be set with the `-r` option.

 `ff` query strings are not regular expressions - characters such as